gsoules/MkDocs/digital-archive/docs/archivist/logging-in.md

 ![login link](logging-in-1.jpg)

--   On the `Log In` page, enter your user name and password.
+-   On the `Login` page, enter your user name and password.
 If you logged is as an *Archivist* or *Administrator*, a dark gray menu bar will appear at the top of the page.
-To access features that are only available to *Archivist* or *Administrator* logins, click your login name which appears at the far right in the menu bar.
+To access features that are only available to *Archivist* or *Administrator* logins, click your name in the menu bar.

 ![login link](logging-in-2.jpg)